 Fully ignoring his parents warnings of square eyes, Mark has been parked in front of a TV with a joypad in hand for as long as he can remember.
 He mostly enjoys grinding those levels, and the occasional headshot.

 Dan first encountered anime at the ripe old age of six with a VHS copy of Laputa.
 Ten years later he re-discovered it in Robotech and overnight a DVD collection was born.

-Dan has been writing for UK Anime since 2013, and can often be found spreading his particular brand of cynicism and sarcasm on the UK Anime forums.
+Dan has been writing for UK Anime Network since 2013, and has been the site's Anime Editor since August 2017.

 I take photos, develop websites and visit Japan a lot!

 Computing graduate who works in an office.
 Still finds enough time to watch a lot of anime and play a lot of video games